-Ozeri 4x3 Motion
+Ozeri 4x3 Razor

-Fitbit makes trackers in all shapes and sizes, but the straightforward Zip is perhaps the most appealing for pedometer fans (even if all its products count steps) — the simple dongle can be clipped anywhere on your body to monitor steps taken, distance travelled and calories burned.
+Fitbit makes trackers in all shapes and sizes, but the straightforward Zip is perhaps the most appealing for pedometer fans (even if all the company's products count steps).
+The simple dongle can be clipped anywhere on your body to monitor steps taken, distance travelled and calories burned.

 Essential reading: Which Fitbit tracker should you buy?